 Society Archives & Researching

 Come explore Lombard’s past… You can research former residents of Lombard, the history of your house, club, church, or neighborhood.
 Our archives include photographs, maps, yearbooks, directories, postcards, and much more.
-The archives are usually open Tuesdays and Thursdays from 10am - 3pm.
+The archives are usually open Tuesdays and Fridays from 10am - 3pm.
 Please call first to make an appointment.
 Call 630/629-1885 or Contact the Archivist.

 Historic Markers and Plaques